hosseinimh/ApiResource-WordPress/README.md

-# API Resource REST-API plugin, Widget, shortcode and entries details page in WordPress
+# API Resource REST-API WordPress plugin, widget, shortcode and 'Entries Details' page

 A simple project fetches data from REST API resource and show with plugin.